Lisa Hart, M.Ed.

 Lisa Hart has been working in the education sector for the past 24 years.
 She began her career in education as a teacher to 7th and 8th grade students.
 Through her career as an educator she realized her passion was in helping students succeed in their academic endeavors and staying competitive for the next step in their education.
 This interest evolved into her work as a College Counselor helping students navigate the college research, planning, and application process.

 After working with students in middle school, Lisa spent 10 years working in a university career and testing center.
 There she supervised the university's testing services, as well as assisted with providing career services to the students and alumni.
 After earning her master of education in school counseling, Lisa began her career as a college counselor at a competitive, private, college preparatory high school.
 As a college counselor, she focused on assisting students to be competitive for college admissions and developing their future career goals.
-Lisa specializes in developing a college list, provides guidance on writing compelling college essays, helps students navigate their college applications, the financial aid and scholarship application, and in evaluating financial award offers.
-She believes in forming a collaborative relationship with the student's current high school counselor to ensure the student is supported on both sides of the college application process.
+Lisa specializes in developing a college list, providing guidance on writing compelling college essays, helping students navigate their college applications, the financial aid and scholarship application, and in evaluating financial award offers.
+She believes in forming a collaborative relationship with the student's current high school counselor and in lessening the stress that often accompanies the college application process.

 Lisa completed both her bachelor of liberal arts and her master of education in school counseling at the University of St. Thomas.
 She is an active member of NACAC and TACAC, and is a certified Texas school counselor.
-Lisa has served as a mentor to First Generation college students, and is excited to begin her next volunteer endeavor this fall serving as a college mentor to low-income youth in partnership with the non-profit organization, Scholar Match.
+Lisa has also served as a mentor to First Generation college students.

 Shelley Richard, M.A., L.P.C.